Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Proposed Method

-In satellite videos, typical scenarios such as vehicles passing under bridges, ships entering harbors can cause the tracker to temporarily lose the target, resulting in short-term tracking failure, drift, or even complete loss due to occlusion, which is a common challenge in SVOT.
+In satellite videos, typical scenarios such as vehicles passing under bridges, ships entering harbors frequently cause trackers to temporarily lose the target, resulting in short-term tracking failure, drift, or even complete loss due to occlusion, which is a common challenge in SVOT.
 However, unlike general video sequences, satellite videos are captured by spaceborne sensors with relatively fixed fields of view and consistent spatial resolution, resulting in minimal viewpoint variation and negligible target deformation.
-Consequently, target motion in satellite videos tends to follow smooth and predictable trajectories.
-Leveraging this property, we introduce an motion vector-guided online tracking optimization strategy, detailed as follows.
+This unique physical mechanism dictates powerful temporal motion prior, that target movements in satellite videos typically follow strictly smooth, continuous, and predictable macroscopic trajectories, even when instantaneous visual cues are interrupted.
+Leveraging this strong temporal prior, we transition from relying solely on isolated single-frame observations to introducing the OMMR strategy.
+By dynamically evaluating the reliability of instantaneous visual responses, this strategy seamlessly bridges visual occlusion gaps using historical trajectory guidelines, recovering tracking continuity and robustness in challenging scenarios.